 Purchase Passwords from Other Hackers:

-Hackers can also buy lists of stolen passwords from other hackers via the dark web.
+Hackers can mine stolen credentials and also buy lists of stolen passwords from other hackers via the dark web.
 These lists often contain millions of passwords, making it very likely that at least some of them will work.
-Consequently, it is important to choose strong and unique passwords for all of your online accounts.
+Consequently, it is important to choose a strong password, and unique passwords for all of your online accounts.

 Using Default Passwords:

-Many devices come with default passwords that are easy to guess.
-Hackers can use these to gain access to devices and then look for ways to steal passwords from the people who use them.
+Many devices come with default passwords that are easy methods hackers to guess.
+Hackers can use these common passwords to gain access to devices and then look for ways to steal passwords from the people who use them.

 Stealing Passwords from Public Wi-Fi Networks: